International High School Admissions

 The Sacramento Waldorf School has an exchange relationship with the Waldorf School in Ravensburg, Germany.
 Students from that school are prioritized for exchange visits.

-Students from Spain or South America interested in a three month exchange visit at the Sacramento Waldorf School beginning September 2014 or later are invited to apply in September 2013.
+Students from Spain or South America interested in a three month exchange visit at the Sacramento Waldorf School beginning September 2016 or later are invited to apply in September 2015.
 Students from other countries may apply, but will be placed on a waiting list pending the completion of exchange matches for applicants from Ravensburg and South America.
+Application form is here.

 International Student High School Calendar & Key Dates